-- 1. Submit a 1-page first draft of your proposal via Blackboard and present it in class in alphabetical order, with 15 students per class during the first three weeks (4%). - 2.
-Submit a final proposal of 300 words with full references via Blackboard on or before January 27 (7%), i.e., before the last day of Jiachen (甲辰). - 3.
-Submit a written draft (at least two chapters) one week before the presentation via Blackboard, and conduct a 15-minute presentation followed by a 15-minute open discussion one week later (24%, evaluated by peer review). - 4.
-Participate in discussions during all class presentations (15%). - 5.
-Submit the final version of your paper by April 29 via the Blackboard Learn eLearning platform (50%).
+- 1. Submit a written draft (at least two chapters) one week before the presentation via Blackboard, and conduct a 15-minute presentation followed by a 15-minute open discussion one week later (24%, evaluated by peer review). - 2.
+Participate in discussions during all class presentations (16%). - 3.
+Submit the final version of your paper by April 29 via the Blackboard Learn eLearning platform (60%).
 In addition to writing a final paper, all students are expected to participate in the discussion and evaluation of their peers' papers.